 One of the fundamental stages of implementing a successful Artificial Intelligence solution is the feature engineering phase.
-As the term suggests feature engineering is the process of applying engineering methodologies to transform the raw data into a dataset of features that can be used for AI inference.
-Feature engineering can be a very computationally intensive process and requires a lot of creativity and domain knowledge.
-During the process the data scientist is in very close collaboration with business domain experts who will define candidate features that model the problem space.
-The goal of the process is the maximization of the AI predictive power by engineering highly informative features, well correlated with the desired AI inference space.
-The algorithms and actions involved range from simple decisions, such as record or feature removals and imputations to complex machine learning algorithms trying to enhance the raw dataspace by constructing never seen before data.
+It is the process of applying engineering methodologies to create new features from the raw data that can be used to train AI for inference.
+Feature engineering can be a computationally intensive process and requires a lot of creativity and domain knowledge.
+During the process business domain experts and data scientists are in close collaboration to define candidate features that model the problem space.
+The goal of the process is to increase AI predictive power by engineering highly informative features, well correlated with the desired AI inference space.
+The algorithms and actions involved range from simple decisions, such as record or feature removals to complex machine learning algorithms trying to enhance the raw dataspace by constructing never seen before data.

 Basic data transformations

-Compression & feature space transformations
+Feature space transformations

-These are more complex techniques that aim to transform the feature space in such a way that the resulting space will be more easily navigable by the AI algorithms.
+These are more complex techniques that aim to transform the feature space in such a way that the resulting space will be more easily explored by the AI algorithms.
 One of the most characteristic examples is applying kernel transformations on non-linearly separable spaces to enable linear separation.
-Imagine a data space of two classes as the one shown in the left side of the below graph.
+An appropriate kernel is applied and then, even a simple classifier, such as a Support Vector Classifier, can easily separate the space.

 Other frequently applied transformations include encodings such as binning and quantisation and compression methods such as Principal Component Analysis.